-Table 14-2 (continued) Processes From Which to Call Main pfPipeWindow Functions
+Table 14-2 Processes From Which to Call Main pfPipeWindow Functions (continued)

 OpenGL Performer provides GL-independent framebuffer configuration utilities.
 In most cases, pfPWinFBConfigAttrs(pwin, attrs) can be used to select a framebuffer configuration for your pfPipeWindow based on the array of attribute tokens attrs.
 If attrs is NULL, the default framebuffer configuration will be selected.
 If attrs is not NULL, the rules for default values follow the rules for configuring windows in OpenGL and X, which are different from values in the OpenGL Performer default window configuration.
-Such window framebuffer configuration should be done in the draw process in a window configuration for pfPipeWindows is identical to that of pfWindows and is discussed in more detail in Chapter 13, "Windows," but the following is a simple example of the specification of framebuffer configuration taken from the sample source code example program
+Such window framebuffer configuration should be done in the draw process in a window configuration callback function before the call to pfOpenPWin().
+Window framebuffer configuration for pfPipeWindows is identical to that of pfWindows and is discussed in more detail in Chapter 13, "Windows," but the following is a simple example of the specification of framebuffer configuration taken from the sample source code example program

-/usr/share/Performer/src/pguide/libpf/C/pipewin.c:
+/usr/share/Performer/src/pguide/libpf/C/pipewin.c for IRIX and Linux and from %PFROOT%/Src/pguide/libpf/C/pipewin.c for Microsoft Windows: